jianpingh/ai-deal-associate/README.md

 ## Deployment

-- **Frontend**: Automatically deployed to Vercel via GitHub Actions.
+- **Frontend**: Automatically deployed to Vercel when changes are pushed to the `main` branch.
-- **Backend**: Automatically deployed to LangGraph Cloud via GitHub Actions.
+- **Backend**: Automatically deployed to LangGraph Cloud via GitHub integration.

 ## License